-The RV kitchen presents many opportunities to save space, and there are many great storage products on the market designed specifically for campers or van conversions.
+The motorhome kitchen presents many opportunities to save space, and there are many great storage products on the market designed specifically for campers or van conversions.
 Let’s take a look at some of them!

 - Use dish cradles in your cupboards.
 This will allow you to store plates vertically as opposed to horizontally, which will save you cupboard space.

 - Use nesting bowls and fit 4 or 5 bowls in the space you would otherwise only be able to fit 1.